Enterprise (NX-01): Exterior design

 The Lockheed Martin X-33 inspired the design of the shuttlepods on board Enterprise.

 The exterior model was created in CGI rather than as a physical model, with the production done by Pierre Drolet from Foundation Imaging using LightWave 3D.
 Two versions were created – a high definition version that was created for use in the television series itself and a lower resolution, which was also referred to as the "approved model".
 The low-res model was used for promotional purposes while work was conducted on the television model.
 The exterior of the ship made its debut in a centerfold spread in the July 14, 2001 edition of TV Guide using the approved model.
 This version looked smaller as the windows on the ship were larger than used on the television version, and the hull had a bronze tint.
 Regarding this change in coloration, Drexler later said that he didn't know when the change was made as both he and Zimmerman approved the prior version.

 Following this initial usage, the approved model was only used as a stand-in for the production version in the previews in the fourth season.
 The drawing of the exterior of Enterprise in the captain's ready room was created by John Eaves in less than 24 hours alongside four other drawings of earlier incarnations of the name.
 The shuttlecraft on the show were directly inspired by the Lockheed Martin X-33, with Zimmerman saying that the re-entry vehicles used now will be the same technology used in the time of Enterprise because up until then they won't have had the technological push that comes from developing the advanced technology seen being introduced for the first time on the show.
 These were referred to as shuttlepods in the show; Enterprise was equipped with two of them.

 Season 5

 Doug Drexler had intended for Enterprise to undergo a major refit if a fifth season had been produced, and the series had not been cancelled at the end of the fourth season.
 This would have seen the addition of a secondary hull, and resulted in the ship taking on an appearance closer to the Constitution-class vessels in The Original Series and later series.
 The redesign made its debut in the 2011 edition of the official Ships of the Line calendar.
 It was one of two designs for vessels never seen on screen to appear in that year's calendar, with Matt Jefferies' design for the USS Enterprise (XCV-330) also appearing.

-This refit design of the NX-class made its television debut in the background of Star Trek: Picards third season as a decommissioned ship docked at the Starfleet Museum.
+This refit design of the NX-class made its television debut in the background of Star Trek: Picards second season as a toy in young Jean-Luc Picard's house, and then again in third season as a decommissioned ship docked at the Starfleet Museum.